 Took a Level in Badass: In his video of Haunt, he displays no signs of fear like he did in any of the previous horror games he played, instead sounding annoyed at the monster.
 There are a couple of moments where he actually charges at the monster!

 His learning of the art of Thaumcraft is gradually developing into this, too.

-Adorkable: Comes off this way a bit, particularly around Rythian.
+Adorkable: Her Tekkit persona comes off this way a bit, particularly around Rythian.

 Bad Boss: Simon jokes about her demanding tribute as Guild Leader from the members of their Guild Wars 2 guild.

 Bait and Switch: Zoey's "Who's That Pokémon" skits at the beginning of her Pokémon series are never resolved the way you'd expect, often with existing mons in a deformed shape.
 The one time she didn't do this, everyone expected it.